Xunnamius/project-utils/packages/plugin-lint/README.md

                   themselves.                           [array] [default: ["./src"]]
       --mdPath    Absolute paths, relative paths, and/or globs that resolve to one or more markdown files.
                   [array] [default: all files ending in .md not under node_modules] --project   An absolute or relative path to a TypeScript tsconfig.json configuration file.       [string] [default: "tsconfig.lint.json"]
-      --monorepo  If set, the first package.json file found containing a "workspaces" key will be used for monorepo-specific linting tasks.
+      --monorepo  The first package.json file found containing a "workspaces" key will be considered the project root for monorepo-specific checks.
-                  The search begins at the directory specified by --rootDir.
-If not set or unset, no monorepo-specific linting is performed. [boolean]
+                  The search begins with the package.json file at the directory specified by --rootDir and continues upward.
+                                                          [boolean] [default: false]

 ## Documentation